 - You must follow all the Channel Monetization Policies

 - Have zero active Community Guidelines strikes against your channel

 If you want to be a YouTuber then the process itself remains the same.
-You will just need to wait to reach the viewer number threshold.
+You will just need to wait to reach the required thresholds of subscribers and video hours watched.
 Here are the steps: